andrewmummery/TexasHoldEm/README.md

 their contract.
 This involves modifying the final line of the file CONTRACT.txt in their dropbox folders.
-The text of the contract can be modified by changing the 'contract_text' variables near the top of this file (lines ~ 190).
+The text of the contract can be modified by changing the 'contract_text' variables near the top of this file (lines ~ 190, Python file).

 ## Additional Options
 ### 1. Blind structure